 - Airman Dan Brown and his spouse are legal residents of Delaware (domiciled in Delaware).
 Airman Brown was ordered to duty in, and moved with his spouse to, New Jersey.
 Besides Airman Brown's military pay, his spouse has New Jersey source wages.
 Airman Brown and his spouse will file both a federal and Delaware Resident tax return reporting both military and nonmilitary income.
-A New Jersey state tax return is not required. - 2.
-Sergeant Michael Jones, whose domicile is Ohio and to which he is liable for income taxes, has been on active duty in Delaware for 12 lf y f you were 60 years of age or older on 12/31, please review the following items before filing your return: You are entitled to an additional personal credit of \$110.
-Line 9b, Page 6 You may be eligible for the pension exclusion.
-Line 35, Page 9 Social Security and Railroad retirement benefits are excluded from Delaware taxable income.
-Line 37, Page 10 You may be eligible for an exclusion if your earned income was less than \$2,500.
-Line 40, Page 10 If you were 65 years of age or older on 12/31, you are eligible for an additional standard deduction of \$2,500, if you did not itemize.
-Line 3, Page 5 months.
+A New Jersey state tax return is not required. - Sergeant Michael Jones, whose domicile is not Delaware, has been on active duty in Delaware for 12 months.
 Sergeant Jones is married and his spouse has non-military income from Delaware.
-If Sergeant Jones' spouse maintains a legal residence in a state other than Delaware, a Delaware state tax return will not be required.
-Sergeant Jones and his spouse should contact their state of legal residence for their filing requirements.
+If Sergeant Jones' spouse maintains a legal residence in a state

 If Enclosing Payment w/Balance Due (from Line 27): State of Delaware, Division of Revenue, P.O.
 Box 508, Wilmington, DE 19899-508 If Refund Due on Line 28: State of Delaware, Division of Revenue, P.O.
-Box 8710, Wilmington, DE 19899-8710 All Other Returns: State of Delaware, Division of Revenue, P.O.
+Box 8710, Wilmington, DE 19899-8710 Zero Due returns or returns without payment: State of Delaware, Division of Revenue, P.O.
 Box 8711, Wilmington, DE 19899-8711